jazzband/django-simple-history/docs/usage.rst

     ]

-If you do not want to use the middleware, you can explicitly indicate the user making the change as documented in :ref:`recording_user`.
+If you do not want to use the middleware, you can explicitly indicate the user making the change as documented in :doc:`/advanced`.

 Models
 ~~~~~~